 An interactive mapping, networking, and learning utility with GIS data layers and tables displayed at varying geographies for all communities in the United States.
 Map topics such as poverty, crime, food insecurity, demographics, health insurance and obesity utilizing data sources such as the American Community Survey, the Census, USDA, and the CDC.

-Provides US maps for the reported outbreaks of 8 diseases down to the county level, with a breakdown of reported cases by month at the state level.
-The diseases mapped here are West Nile Virus, St. Louis Encephalitis, Western Equine Encephalitis, La Crosse Encephalitis, Powassan Virus, and both local and imported Dengue Fever.
+Provides US maps for the reported outbreaks of several diseases down to the county level, with a breakdown of reported cases by month at the state level.
+The diseases mapped here are West Nile Virus, St. Louis Encephalitis, Eastern & Western Equine Encephalitis, La Crosse Virus, Powassan Virus, both local and imported Dengue Fever, and both local and imported Chikungunya Virus..

 Create maps with various types of environmental information: air releases, drinking water, toxic releases, hazardous wastes, water discharge permits, and Superfund sites.
-Can also add any publicly available data layers available via ArcGIS.com or other web data sites.
+Can also add publicly available data layers.
+Download data: csv, kml, shapefile.

 Learn about the environmental health of your community or state.
 The application displays environmental health information from NCEH/ATSDR, NCEH/ATSDR funded programs, and other federal and state agencies through an interactive map.